 Why choose leadership at North Central College?

 This minor will showcase your commitment to ethical leadership, boosting your professional credentials.
-Through your coursework and co-curricular activities, you’ll learn to distinguish between leadership and management while you cultivate the art of reading the “signs of the times.”
-You’ll explore such topics as ethics, communication, decision making and conflict resolution.
+Through your coursework and co-curricular activities, you’ll learn to distinguish between leadership and management while you cultivate your leadership capabilities within your respective major.
+You’ll explore such topics as ethics, communication, decision-making, social impact and conflict resolution.
 You can develop your skills as an orientation leader, in student government, in residence life or any of more than 60 student organizations on campus that need strong leaders.

 You can also: